pjuaristi-ikerlan/industry-core-hub-frontend-boilerplate/README.md

 This application is built taking into consideration the best practices and standards of Catena-X Industry Core and Dataspace experts.
 It aims to create a real speedway for use cases.
 Allowing applications to be developed in less than two weeks.

+An application that allows you to provide and consumer data from your partners using the Catena-X Dataspace.
+This open source solution can be integrated into your business applications, open source applications and many other components.

 ## Objectives

-- reduce the complexity of the Eclipse Tractus-X Adoption
+- reduce the complexity of the Eclipse Tractus-X Adoption.
 - create an stable, scalable and easy to use backend SDK for the use case applications.
 - enable the 1.000 users goal of Catena-X for 2025.
+- give a simple and re-usable application for Small and Medium Companies that want to adopt the dataspace.
+- allow new applications to be build over a stable foundation of a dataspace.

 ## Component Organization